Commercial mortgage-backed security: Properties and classification

 The characteristics of Commercial MBS vary depending on the term.
-While the longer-term loans (5 years or longer) often have fixed interest rates and restrictions on early repayments, shorter-term loans (1-3 years) usually have variable interest rates and free early repayments.
+While the longer-term loans (5 years or longer) often have fixed interest rates and restrictions on early repayments, shorter-term loans (1–3 years) usually have variable interest rates and free early repayments.

+Distinctive Features of CMBS & RMBS

+Commercial Mortgage-Backed Securities (CMBS) and Residential Mortgage-Backed Securities (RMBS) are distinct primarily in the underlying assets that support them.
+RMBS are securities backed by a home or residential apartment loan bundle, allowing investors to benefit from mortgage payments and homeowners' interest.

+On the other hand, CMBS is supported by loans on commercial properties such as office buildings, retail stores, shopping centers, or other commercial spaces.
+It provides investors with cash flow from the income these commercial properties generate.
+The risk profiles and the repayment structures of these securities can differ significantly due to the nature of the residential versus commercial real estate markets.

 Industry participants

 Master servicer

 The master servicer’s responsibility is to service the loans in the pool through to maturity unless the borrower defaults.
 The master servicer manages the flow of payments and information and is responsible for the ongoing interaction with the performing borrower.